wkumari/draft-wkumari-opsawg-sdi/README.md

    Sirius Cybernetics Corp needs another peering router, and so they order another router from Acme Network Widgets, to be drop-shipped to a POP.
 Acme begins assembling the new device, and tells Sirius what the new device's serial number will be (SN:17894321).
-During the initial boot / testing, the router generates a public-private keypair, and Acme publishes it on their keyserver (in a certificate, for ease of use).
+When Acme first installs the firmware on the device and boots it, the device generates a public-private keypair, and Acme publishes it on their keyserver (in a certificate, for ease of use).

    While Acme is shipping the new device, Sirius begins generating the initial device configuration.
 Once the config is ready, Sirius